Materials for use with students

 - British values game

-Critical Thinking and Prevent for Level 3 students.
+Critical thinking session plan V1.docx.
 Please note that this resource was developed for sessions in London and that it has a London focus.
 The video of an activist may be controversial and needs to be understood in the context of the lesson plan as set out.
 Individual tutors should decide if this is suitable for their tutorial group.

-Internet safety session Level 3 which deals with safe navigation of the internet.
+Internet safety session plan V3.docx which deals with safe navigation of the internet.
 This is aimed at Level 3 students.

 Level 3 Study of the Moonlanding conspiracy using critical thinking skills.
 This can introduce level 3 students to a critical approach to claims which are presented at factually based.
 These skills can then be used in relation to other claims.